Privacy Notice for Students

 We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, for system maintenance support and hosting of data.

-In other circumstances we may share your personal information with Agents, Parents/Guardians, Sponsors and educational establishments you have applied for.
+In other circumstances we may share your personal information with Agents who process your application, Parents/Guardians, Sponsors and educational establishments you have applied for.
+This is particularly the case with your performance information and fee status.

 SHARING OF DATA WITH SPONSORS, AGENTS AND PARENTS/GUARDIANS

-Data regarding your enrolment, attendance and marks may be shared with your parents or another holder of parental responsibility and/or your designated sponsors, in order to perform the contract with you and to comply with their legitimate interest to be informed about your progress.
-Information may also be shared via your designated agent.
-The data mentioned is not an exhaustive list and there may be other types of data that are shared for the purpose of performing the contract with you or for a legitimate interest.
+Data regarding your enrolment, fee status and payments, attendance and marks may be shared with your parents or another holder of parental responsibility and/or your designated sponsors, in order to perform the contract with you and to comply with their legitimate interest to be informed about your progress.
+The same information may also be shared via your designated agent in order to enter into and perform the contract with us.
+The data mentioned is not an exhaustive list and there may be other types of data that are shared for the purpose of performing the contract with you or for a legitimate interest of managing application, enrolment, and study processes.

 TRANSFERRING INFORMATION OUTSIDE YOUR COUNTRY